 Before you can ensure that customers are using your newly implemented scheduling software, you need to get your employees up to speed.

 If employees are not on board, then customers won’t be either.
-Successful scheduling software adoption depends on people.
+Successful online appointment scheduling software adoption depends on people.
 Consider:

 The answers to these questions give your company an indication of how well adoption is going.